r0b0tt/100-days-of-code/log.md

 3. Finished the frontend part for my side project.

 **Thoughts:**
 I'm starting to grasp the fundamentals of react and it's pretty interesting.

+### Day 5: February 14, 2018
+**Note**
+Valentine's is overrated!
+Don't wait for valentines to show love.
+The world is filled with hate but keep erasing it somehow.

+**Today's Progress**
+1. Learned about validating props in React using the 'prop-types' library.
+2. Finished the design for the smart home mobile app.
+3. Learned about fullPageJs.

+### Day 6: February 15, 2018

+**Today's Progress**
+1. Designed the smart home web app.
+2. Created a few templates using fullPageJs.

+**Thoughts**
+I think I've taken a more time than necessary in designing the smart home web app considering the tight deadline.
+I hope I'll finish it up tomorrow so that I can code it.